Sailing in Off-season – Charter a Yacht During Winter in the Mediterranean

 While there are no weather extremes in Croatia, Italy, Greece, and other Mediterranean countries, the seas can get a bit rough, the temperatures are lower, there are strong gusts of wind, and there is more precipitation.
 The swells in the Med do exist but are infrequent and relatively small.

-This may sound unappealing to some – like, what would anyone book a sailing vacation without the sun? – but professional sailors relish what Mother Nature has prepared for them during off-season months.
+This may sound unappealing to some – like, what would anyone book a sailing vacation without the sun? – but professional sailors relish what Mother Nature has prepared for them during winter months.
 It’s time to practice their sailing skills.

 And while days are longer in summer, there is plenty of sunny hours to take part in outdoor activities.
 You won’t miss anything summer sailors already experienced.
 Sure, some restaurants may be closed until the next season, but the picturesque islands, bays, and landmarks will still stand in the same place.